ztech-company/ztech-data-code-challenge/README.md

 ## Z-Tech Data Code Challenge

-Choose your challenge according to the position you are competing for.
+Choose your challenge according to the position you are applying for.

 - [Data Architecture](https://github.com/ztech-company/ztech-data-code-challenge/blob/main/Data%20Architecture/Data%20Architecture%20Test.md)